reliablyhq/documentation/docs/getting-started/org-management/index.md

 <span class="token green">✓</span> user 'reliably-ci' added to organization 'other-org'
 ```

-## Removes members from an organization
+## Remove members from an organization

-You can remove any user from your organization, by running `reliably org remove-user <username>`
+You can remove any user from your organization, by running `reliably org remove-user <username>`.

-Once removed, the user will no longer have access to the organization space nor data.
+Once removed, the user will no longer have access to the organization's space nor data.

 :::note Note
-You need to know the reliably username of the user to remove.
+You need to know the Reliably username of the user to remove them.
 :::

 ```reliably